Master of Voice Pedagogy

 At least one course required to fulfill this degree is offered online each semester.
-Coursework is also offered during Westminster's six-week Summer Session, allowing degree candidates to maintain performance schedules and teaching jobs during the year.
+Coursework is also offered during Westminster's six-week Summer Session, including the Voice Pedagogy Institute, allowing degree candidates to maintain performance schedules and teaching jobs during the year.

 The distinguished Master of Voice Pedagogy faculty includes Christopher Arneson, JJ Penna, Kathy Kessler Price and Sean McCarther.
-This unique program is for experienced singers who are ready to become true masters in the art of teaching.
+This unique program is for experienced singers, teachers, and collaborative pianists who are ready to become true masters in the art of teaching.

 Master of Voice Pedagogy (32 semester hours)